 Your choice to study in Finland vs. Canada will be challenging.
 Both countries offer various advantages that are beneficial to your academic requirements.
-Finland and Canada are developed and progressive nations that provide multiple benefits suitable for your needs, but which is the best place to study?
+Finland and Canada are both developed and progressive countries that can meet your needs in many ways.
+But where is the best place to study?

 Your environment while you study in Finland vs. Canada